Benedict93/DIGITS/docs/BuildPyTorch.md

 Installation for Ubuntu and Mac can be found at [here](http://pytorch.org/)

-Recommended Package manager to install PyTorh: Anaconda
+Recommended Package manager to install PyTorch: Anaconda

 ## Requirements